Rockleeland/LIRI-Bot/README.md

 	* Rotten Tomatoes Rating.
 	* Rotten Tomatoes URL.

-	If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+	If the user doesn't type a movie in, the program will output data for the movie 'Crazy, Stupid, Love.'

 * Step Four: node liri.js do-what-it-says